 Oftentimes, you cannot file separate lawsuits for work-related injuries under workers’ compensation against your employer.
 But with construction site accidents, there are numerous other potential negligent parties, including contractors or even equipment manufacturers.

-If you or a loved one has been injured in a construction site accident, our experienced Pennsylvania construction accident lawyers can assist you in obtaining the compensation that you deserve.
+If you or a loved one has been injured in a construction site accident, our experienced Philadelphia construction accident lawyers can assist you in obtaining the compensation that you deserve.
 You may be entitled to damages that include lost wages, future lost earnings and medical expenses.
 Our PA construction accident lawyers will analyze the details of your case and advise you on how we can best assist you in obtaining compensation for your injuries.